 To quote from my colleague, Professor Morton: "Attendance is required to do well in this class.
 Based on experience, we can say with a fair degree of certainty, that if you do not come to class, you will not pass the course.
 Learning mathematics requires steady and persistent effort.
 Coming to class and making an effort to focus on the material being discussed is half the battle.
 The other half is practicing the concepts by doing the homework."
-In this section of Math 164, because it meets only two times per week, it is especially challenging to master the material because there is not enough time to digest the ideas as they pass by so quickly.
-Missing a single class is missing half of a week of material!
+Math 16600 moves very quickly, so it is especially challenging to master the material because the ideas pass by so quickly and there is little time to digest.
+Missing a single class is missing a third of a week of material!